calvinclaus/stateful-react-youtube/README.md

 # Stateful React Youtube
-A React YouTube API Wrapper that allows video control via props.
+A React YouTube API Wrapper that allows declerative video control via props.
+This component is especially useful if you plan on creating an alternative timeline for YouTube videos.

 ## API